OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/building_blocks/solvers/nonlinear/nonlinear_block_gs.rst

 NonlinearBlockGS
 ****************

-The NonlinearBlockGS solver applies Block Gauss Seidel (also known as Fixed Point Iteration) to the components and subsystems in the system.
+The NonlinearBlockGS solver applies Block Gauss-Seidel (also known as Fixed Point Iteration) to the components and subsystems in the system.
 This is mainly used to solve cyclic connections.
 You should try this solver for systems that satisfy the following conditions: